 Melissa E. Cano

-Colleen Delany is a graduate of the joint Master of Public Administration and Master of Library and Information Studies program at Dalhousie University.
-Colleen became interested in the EIUI project because of her work experience in both information and municipal settings and because of her desire to learn more about how information can impact policy and behaviour.
+Colleen Delany is a graduate of the joint Master of Public Administration and a Master of Library and Information Studies program at Dalhousie University.
+Colleen became interested in the EIUI project because of her work experience in both information and municipal settings and because of her desire to learn more about how information can impact policy and behavior.
 While new to the study of environmental information, Colleen enjoys diving into new fields, having previously studied recreation, financial management, and commerce.
-In her spare time, Colleen is an avid reader and knitter.

 A graduate of the Master of Library and Information Studies program, Douglas also holds a Master’s in English Literature from the University of Ottawa and a Certificate in Human Resource Management from Saint Mary’s University.
 An avid recreational boater and angler, Douglas was drawn to the EI:UI team’s research because of its potential to improve the health of the waters and ecosystems that are so important to him.
 From an academic perspective, Douglas joined the EIUI team because he is interested in learning about the most effective strategies for communicating findings of empirically-based environmental studies to policy-makers, and the extent to which these findings are impacting sustainability efforts.
 Some of Douglas’ other hobbies include playing squash, golfing, and recording music.